IntelSDM/ImageAugmentation/README.md

 # ImageAugmentation
 A quick tool I have made for an AI image recognition project to bloat training data. <br>
-Simply changes the image rotation randomly, adds opace rectangles randomly throughout the image and changes the contrast.<br>
+Simply changes the image rotation randomly, adds opace rectangles randomly throughout the image, and changes the contrast.<br>

 ## Usage
 Place all your training images into ```BaseDirectory/Input``` <br>